 - Pricing is not readily available on the website.

-Glassdoor is not accredited by the Better Business Bureau (BBB) and has a D- rating on the platform.
+Glassdoor is not accredited by the Better Business Bureau (BBB).
 There are over a dozen, mostly negative reviews of Glassdoor on the BBB site.
 On Trustpilot, there are more than 250 user reviews, most of which paint a similar, negative picture.
 These give Glassdoor an overall rating of 1.2 out of 5 stars.

 Dominant themes in the reviews include concerns about the company's business practices in terms of how reviews are verified and when they are removed, as well as general dissatisfaction with the site's user-friendliness.